conduitio-labs/conduit-connector-gcp-pubsub/README.md

 To receive messages published to a topic, you must create a **pull subscription** to that topic and add it to the `subscriptionId` configuration field.

-Message key-value attributes write to the record metadata.
+Message key-value attributes are written to the record metadata.

 If new messages are sent to the topic while the connector is down, these messages will be received after the connector is up.